Logiqx/gpx-ideas/docs/extensions/gpx_ico/README.md

 - Support for multiple icon folders, allowing the creators of GPZ files to logically group their icons.
 - Support for anchor points / hot spots, applied to groups of icons via a single definition in the GPX metadata.
-- Support for multiple resolutions of icons, thus catering for different display resolutions and platforms.
+- Support for multiple resolutions of icons, thus catering for different display resolutions and devices.
 - Support for multiple image formats, such as PNG and SVG.

 These features can all be confined to the `<metadata>` section of the GPX file, allowing for simple  `<wpt>` / `<trkpt>` / `<rtept>` elements.